 Deliverability testing: We used third-party data to evaluate email deliverability, relying on tools like GlockApps and EmailTooltester to benchmark inbox placement, spam rates, and domain reputation.
 Tests were conducted in-house using identical campaign setups across platforms to ensure consistency.

 User reviews – We gathered customer feedback from platforms like G2, Trustpilot, and Capterra, analyzing recurring themes, such as ease of use, support quality, pricing transparency, and feature reliability.
-To avoid cherry-picking, we focused on patterns across a large volume of recent reviews and balanced both positive and negative feedback to reflect real user sentiment.

 What was not tested: Enterprise features (SSO, dedicated IPs, custom SLAs), SMS sending at volume, and ecommerce infrastructure.
 This review is aimed at SMBs and agencies with lists of up to 50,000 contacts.

-Pricing methodology: All pricing is verified as of April 2026.
+Pricing methodology: All pricing is verified as of July 2026.
 Annual billing discounts are noted separately from monthly pricing, with all prices being shown in USD.
 We highly recommend analyzing each platform’s pricing page directly before purchasing a subscription.

 Our expert reviewers combine real-world testing with insights from user reviews across